helena128/NLP_course/README.md

-# NLP_course
+# NLP course

-Solutions to tasks from NLP course at the ITMO University
+Some tasks from NLP course